Alpha Lambda Delta Maria Leonard Book Award

 Financial Executives International Award

 This award is presented by a professional international organization of finance and accounting executives to two senior accounting students who show great promise in the profession.
-Each student will receive an award certificate and a cash stipend and is honored at a dinner hosted by the Des Moines FEI chapter.
+Each student will receive an award certificate, a cash stipend and is honored at a dinner hosted by the Des Moines FEI chapter.

 Carl Halgren Certificate of Excellence in Psychology

 This certificate is awarded to a senior student who has fully achieved excellence in psychology, and who, in consistently attaining a high level of performance in other areas, embodies the ideals of a broad liberal education.

 Heckert Award for Outstanding Senior in Economics

 The recipient of this award will receive a personal award plaque from the department.

 Dr. Donna J. Helble ‘71 Outstanding Junior in Elementary Education Award

 Named after Dr. Donna Jeanne Helble ’71, professor emeritus at Winona State University, this distinction rewards a junior majoring in elementary education, which is the field where Dr. Helble provided a life-time of impressive professional and very personal commitment.
 This award is presented to an outstanding junior level student in elementary education in recognition of their exemplary knowledge, skills, and disposition.
 Particular emphasis is given in the areas of motivating and connecting with students in a meaningful manner, dedication to the profession of elementary education, classroom teaching performance and level of involvement in extracurricular activities.

 This award is given by a professional organization for management accountants in recognition of a top graduating accounting student showing great interest and ability in management accounting.
 The recipient will receive an award certificate from the department and will be recognized at the IMA annual awards banquet.